 - 1. Set the parking brake firmly. - 2.
-Put an automatic transmission in P (Park) or a manual transmission in 1 (First) or R (Reverse). - 3.
-Turn off the engine and do not restart while the vehicle is raised. - 4.
-Do not allow passengers to remain in the vehicle. - 5.
-Place wheel blocks, if equipped, on both sides of the tire at the opposite corner of the tire being changed.
+Put the vehicle in P (Park). - 3.
+Turn the vehicle off and do not restart the vehicle while it is raised. - 4.
+Do not allow passengers to remain in the vehicle.

+5. Place wheel blocks, if equipped, on both sides of the tire at the opposite corner of the tire being changed.